Azure/azure-sdk-for-js/samples/frameworks/electron/ts/README.md

 In your app registration, you will also need to add a permission for the `Microsoft.ServiceBus` and `Azure Storage` apps.
 When adding permission for `Microsoft.ServiceBus` and `Azure Storage`, the type should be `delegated permissions` and the permission should be `user_impersonation`.

+Finally, as mentioned in the header you'll need to make sure your application has the "Azure Service Bus Data Owner" and the "Azure Storage Blob Data Contributor" roles assigned to it.
+Please refer to the [Service Bus Role Assignment][servicebusaad] and [Azure Storage Role Assignment][storageaad] for up-to-date instructions on how to configure those.

 ## Running the sample